maidsafe/self_encryption/README.md

 - [ ] Windows CI set-up (ci.AppVeyor.com)
 - [ ] API stable version 1.0
 - [ ] Read/Write file in memory based buffer
+- [ ] Add task passing to allow cores to be lit up when handling chunks
 - [ ] Allow any size file
     - [ ] Replace sequencer with new struct and use BufferedStream to offload to disk
     - [ ] Clean up any cache chunks when disk space is low (start + now < 90%)